tum-ens/urbs/doc/mathdoc.rst

 	\forall a\in A, f\in F\colon \qquad & \qquad \kappa_{af} &= \kappa_{a'f}

-In sctipt ``urbs.py`` the constraint transmission symmetry rule is defined and calculated by the following code fragment:
+In script ``urbs.py`` the constraint transmission symmetry rule is defined and calculated by the following code fragment:
 ::

     m.res_transmission_symmetry = pyomo.Constraint(